 DiversyFund is a crowdfunding real estate investment platform that operates its own real estate investment trust, the DiversyFund Growth REIT.
 When you create an account with DiversyFund, you can start investing in its REIT for as little as $500.
 There are no platform fees.
 You can also invest in DiversyFund itself (for accredited investors with a minimum of $25,000).

-DiversyFund invests in real estate that can be sold within approximately 5 years.
-The company maintains several cash-flowing properties in the portfolio and generates rent revenue.
+DiversyFund invests in real estate that can be sold within approximately five years.
+The company maintains several cash-flow properties in the portfolio and generates rent revenue.
 When the market turns advantageous, Diversyfund sells the asset and you receive your principal back — plus returns.
-In 2018, investors saw average annualized returns of 17.3%.

 CrowdStreet Marketplace is a platform that connects investors with real estate opportunities.
-CrowdStreet allows investors to get in on real estate deals directly, which maximizes the potential for returns.
+CrowdStreet allows investors to get in on real estate deals directly, which can maximize the potential for returns.

-Create an account to begin browsing real estate deals and begin investing.
+Create an account to begin browsing real estate deals and start investing.

 Roofstock is an online marketplace for single-family investment properties.
-Investors can buy and sell properties, portfolios and even shares of rental properties in a single place.
-There is a one-time management fee of 0.05% when you do a transaction.
+Investors can buy and sell properties, portfolios and shares of rental properties in a single place.
+There is a one-time management fee of 0.05% when you complete a transaction.

-Streitwise offers an online commercial real estate investment trust (REIT) platform.
+Streitwise offers an online commercial REIT platform.
 Streitwise manages its own private portfolio of real estate assets.
 Investors can invest in the managed portfolio through the online platform.
-You can get started for as little as $1,000 and expect to receive a dividend target of 8% to 9% for 2020.
+You can get started for as little as $1,000 and expect to receive a dividend target of 7.2% for 2023.

 There’s a one-time fee of 3% when you first invest and then you can expect to be charged 2% every year afterward.